Menu

 Browse 11 archived seasons of the Primera División, from 2016 to 2026.
 Each season page includes full standings, top scorers, and match results — useful for comparing historical performance and identifying long-term betting patterns.

-History 18 Mar 2026
+18 Mar 2026

 The Peruvian Football League was established on an amateur basis in 1912, making it one of South America's oldest organized football competitions.
 The league evolved from a two-tier structure into the modern professional format, experiencing significant expansion in the 1980s and 1990s when it reached a record 44 teams in both 1989 and 1990.
 The adoption of the Apertura and Clausura tournament format in 2002 modernized the league's structure, with each season divided into two separate tournaments contested by the same clubs.
 In recent years, the league has stabilized at 18 teams and rebranded with title sponsor Betsson (Liga 1 Betsson), though Movistar secured broadcast rights in 2026, making the competition accessible through their L1Max streaming platform without additional cost to subscribers.
 The league's global profile has grown substantially, with Universitario, Alianza Lima, and Sporting Cristal emerging as the dominant forces, collectively winning 74 of the 109 league titles since the league's inception.

-• 1912 — Peruvian Football League founded as an amateur competition
+1. 1912 — Peruvian Football League founded as an amateur competition

-• 1956 — League transitions to professional status
+2. 1956 — League transitions to professional status

-• 1989–1990 — League reaches record expansion with 44 teams competing
+3. 1989–1990 — League reaches record expansion with 44 teams competing

-• 2002 — Apertura and Clausura tournament format adopted
+4. 2002 — Apertura and Clausura tournament format adopted

-• 2023 — Universitario wins 27th championship, establishing modern dominance
+5. 2023 — Universitario wins 27th championship, establishing modern dominance

-• 2024 — Universitario claims 28th title, winning both Apertura and Clausura tournaments
+6. 2024 — Universitario claims 28th title, winning both Apertura and Clausura tournaments

-• 2026 — Movistar secures broadcast rights with L1Max streaming platform
+7. 2026 — Movistar secures broadcast rights with L1Max streaming platform

-Competition Format 18 Mar 2026
+18 Mar 2026

 The Liga 1 operates with 18 clubs competing in two separate tournaments—Apertura (opening) and Clausura (closing)—each running as a complete round-robin where every club plays 17 matches against opponents once per tournament.
 The winners of the Apertura and Clausura tournaments meet in a championship playoff to determine the season's overall champion.
 At the conclusion of the season, the two clubs with the lowest accumulated points across both tournaments are relegated to Liga 2, while the top four clubs earn berths in continental competition: typically three spots in the CONMEBOL Copa Libertadores and one in the Copa Sudamericana, though allocation varies based on Peru's coefficient ranking in South American football.

-Records 18 Mar 2026
+18 Mar 2026

-Most titlesUniversitario de Deportes (28)All-time top scorerSergio Ibarra (274 goals)
+Most titles:Universitario de Deportes (28)All-time top scorer:Sergio Ibarra (274 goals)

 Sergio Ibarra's 274 goals across 1993–2014 represents the most prolific scoring career in Liga 1 history, with no other player approaching this tally; Oswaldo Ramírez ranks second with 190 goals scored between 1966 and 1982.

-Analysis 18 Mar 2026
+18 Mar 2026

 Current Season Analysis

-Universitario de Deportes maintains their commanding position at the summit of the 2025 Liga 1 Apertura standings with 40 points from 17 matches, boasting an impressive 12 wins, 4 draws, and just 1 loss.
-The defending champions have established a formidable goal-scoring record with 29 goals scored against only 13 conceded, yielding a commanding +22 goal difference that underscores their attacking prowess and defensive solidity.
+Universitario de Deportes maintains their commanding position at the summit of the 2025 Liga 1 Apertura standings with 40 points from 17 matches, boasting an impressive 15 wins, 6 draws, and just 1 loss.
+The defending champions have established a formidable goal-scoring record with 29 goals scored against only 13 conceded, yielding a commanding +26 goal difference that underscores their attacking prowess and defensive solidity.
 Their winning percentage of 71% places them well ahead of the competition, with no immediate threat to their title credentials as the season progresses toward its conclusion.

 Cusco FC occupies second place with 36 points, trailing Universitario by four points despite an equally strong campaign featuring 11 wins and 3 draws against 3 defeats.
 Cusco has matched Universitario's goal-scoring tally with 29 goals for and 15 against, demonstrating balanced attacking play, though their slightly inferior goal difference of +14 reflects marginal defensive vulnerabilities.
 The gap between first and second remains manageable, but Universitario's superior consistency and goal difference advantage provide a substantial cushion heading into the final matches.

 The title race intensifies with Sporting Cristal and Alianza Lima occupying third and fourth positions respectively, both level on 31 points from 17 matches.
 Sporting Cristal's campaign features 9 wins, 4 draws, and 4 losses with an impressive +16 goal difference (29 goals for, 13 against), mirroring Universitario's defensive excellence, while Alianza Lima's 9 wins, 4 draws, and 4 losses yield 30 goals for and 19 against, resulting in a +11 goal difference.
-Both clubs remain mathematically within striking distance of the leaders, though the 6-point gap to Universitario presents a formidable challenge in the remaining fixtures.
+Both clubs remain mathematically within striking distance of the leaders, though the 10-point gap to Universitario presents a formidable challenge in the remaining fixtures.

 The relegation battle looms ominously for clubs in the lower reaches of the standings.
 UTC Cajamarca occupies the final position with just 13 points from 17 matches, having won only 3 games while accumulating 10 defeats.
 Their precarious goal difference of -12 (16 goals for, 28 against) signals significant defensive deficiencies and insufficient attacking threat.
 Juan Pablo II College sits one position above with 14 points, while Ayacucho FC and Sport Boys both hold 16 points, creating a competitive struggle to avoid the drop zone.
 The two-team relegation mechanism ensures that clubs hovering around 15–18 points face genuine peril as the season concludes.